 Upper body resistance band workout

-I’ve decided to focus on an upper body resistance band workout.
-This is because there are loads of great resistance exercises you can do for your lower body that don’t require anything other than your body weight.
+I’ve decided to focus on an upper-body resistance band workout.
+This is because there are loads of great lower-body resistance exercises you can do with just your body weight.
 Let’s start with some back exercises.
 Resistance bands are fantastic for targeting this area of the body.

 But not when you’ve got your exercise resistance bands in tow!
-Resistance bands back exercises can be just as effective as using dumbbells or barbells.
+Resistance band back exercises can be just as effective as dumbbell or barbell exercises.

-Here’s a simple resistance bands workout for back muscles.
+Here’s a simple resistance band exercise for the back muscles.
 It’s called the seated row.
-You can do this at home sitting on the floor, couch, or chair.
+You can do this at home, sitting on the floor, on the couch, or in a chair.
 Double the band over if needed.

-Focus on leading back with the elbows, and keeping elbows close into your sides.
-Squeeze shoulder blades together as much as possible and keep shoulders back and down.
+Focus on leading back with your elbows, keeping them close to your sides.
+Squeeze the shoulder blades together as much as possible, keeping the shoulders back and down.

 I really enjoy doing this simple back exercise.
-It’s definitely one of the easiest resistance bands exercises for beginners.
+It’s definitely one of the easiest resistance band exercises for beginners.
 Resistance bands make it easy for me to do it anytime, anywhere.

 Bent over row – intermediate/advanced (back, rear shoulders, biceps)